openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/VPUIP/_passes.md

 This pass behaves differently for pre-VPU37XX and post-VPU37XX platforms.
 For former the compression is done using huffman encoding and applied only to quantized data types, for the latter the compression is done using bit-compactor library.
+### `-compute-se-base-ptrs`: Computes the base pointers for storage elements
+Computes the base pointers for NCEClusterTasks and stores them into the input storage element table operation.

+The pass will identify the NCE operations that have the input storage element table present and whose input data is distributed.
+In case the input data is not distributed, the base pointers will be considered to be the implicit zero value.

+The input data distribution across clusters will determine the value of the base pointers.
+For example, let's take an interpolate operation whose input data is 3x3 and segmented over height across two clusters as follows:
+1 2 3   <- cluster 0
+4 5 6   <- cluster 0
+7 8 9   <- cluster 1

+If the interpolate configuration is nearest-neighbor with a scale of 2, the following elements would be identified by the storage element pointers:
+1 1 2 2 3 3
+1 1 2 2 3 3
+4 4 5 5 6 6
+4 4 5 5 6 6
+7 7 8 8 9 9
+7 7 8 8 9 9

+The following base pointers are determined:
+0 0 0 0 0 0
+0 0 0 0 0 0
+0 0 0 0 0 0
+0 0 0 0 0 0
+1 1 1 1 1 1
+1 1 1 1 1 1

+The distribution across clusters of the storage element table will not influence the computation of the base pointers, since they are used during inference to determine the physical location of the input data.

+Note: Eltwise operations with input storage element tables are not yet supported, so the pass will fail in case such an operation is encountered.
 ### `-compute-se-sizes`: Computes the storage element sizes for sparse NCEClusterTask activations
 Computes the storage element sizes for the sparse activations of NCEClusterTasks.
 The pass should be called twice: